 Research what it takes to become a highway patrol officer.
-Learn about training and education requirements, job duties and employment opportunities to find out if this is the career for you.
+Learn about training and education requirements, job duties and salary to find out if this is the career for you.
 Schools offering Law Enforcement degrees can also be found in these popular choices.

 Career Information At a Glance

 As a highway patrol officer, you work at the state level as an enforcement official who monitors state and interstate highways and enforces state motor vehicle laws.
 Take a look at the following chart for an overview of how to enter this field.

 |Education Required||High school diploma, certificate or associate's degree may be required in some states|

 |Training Required||Highway patrol officer training, requirements vary by state|